 Duration: Two days and two nights

 In the city of champions, eating is practically a sport.
 Culture and cuisine intersect in the heart of the steel city to bring friends and family together at one table no matter the occasion.
-With a never-ending selection of fine restaurants to classic diners to farmers markets, Pittsburgh has everything that you and your stomach are craving.
-This two-day roadtrip will guide you as you sniff out the best eats the city has to offer, whether you’re searching for a sandwich the size of your head or seeking to sample some of the state’s most famous Polish fare.
-And it's just a start.
+With a never-ending selection of everything from fine restaurants and classic diners to family-friendly venues and farmers markets, Pittsburgh has everything that you and your stomach are craving.
+This two-day road trip will guide you as you sniff out the best eats the city has to offer, whether you’re searching for a sandwich the size of your head or seeking to sample some of the state’s most famous Polish fare.
+And that’s just the beginning.
 You'll be sure to come back for seconds.

 Great thing about a food tour, it doesn't stop for dinner -- it keeps on going, with one of the finest stops in the Burgh.
 Enjoy some burgers and beer in the holiest way possible at Church Brew Works!
 Located in the Lawrenceville neighborhood of Pittsburgh, "the Church" offers visitors the unique experience of dining in what was once a Baptist church.
 There’s plenty of handcrafted brew on tap and gourmet pizza to enjoy as you sit in church pews sandwiched between beautiful stained glass-covered walls.
 It's an eating experience.Read More >